tranngocminhhieu/Lottery-probability-analysis/README.md

 - Probability of winning a prize with 3 matching numbers: 1.7650403867%
 - Probability of winning a prize with 4 matching numbers: 0.0968619724%
 - Probability of winning a prize with 5 matching numbers: 0.0018449900%
-- Probability of winning a prize with 6 matching numbers: 0.0000071511%

 Additionally, we calculate the probability of having at least a certain number of winning numbers, which provides further insight into potential winnings.